AmrMEid/Digital-Design-Recap/Power optimization.md

 ## References:
- - Principles of VLSI RTL Design
+ - Principles of VLSI RTL Design by Sanjay Churiwala and Sapan Garg
- - The Art of Hardware Architecture
+ - The Art of Hardware Architecture by Mohit Arora